zipvilization/Zipvilization/status/index.md

 A system can be built without being live.

-An architecture can be ready while its final infrastructure remains deliberately undecided.
+An architecture can be ready while its final implementation remains deliberately open.

 And some parts of Zipvilization are designed to continue evolving indefinitely.